Overview

 Education

-Copenhagen Business School, including Tongji University in China, UNAM in México and Pontificia Universidad Católica in Chile, MSc
+Copenhagen Business School (including studies at Tongji University in China, UNAM in México, and Pontificia Universidad Católica in Chile), MSc in Economics

 Stanford University Graduate School of Business, Stanford Executive Program